 Conclusions

 Focal therapy is the next stage in surgical innovation for treating localised prostate cancer.
 As a paradigm shift, it reflects the biology of the disease.
 Prostate cancer is multifocal in the majority of cases.
 However, the biology of the disease makes not treating Gleason 6 lesions and therefore parts of the prostate a legitimate strategy.
 We do have the tools to accurately disease within the prostate, but these are not 100% accurate.
 Likewise we have the tools to treat focally and whilst these are not 100% effective, medium term outcomes demonstrate effectiveness with remarkably lower side-effect rates.
-Finally, we must continue to strive to develop large, multi-centre long term studies.
+Finally, we must continue to strive to develop large, multi-centre innovative studies that can answer the next generation of research questions in this field.

 References